Your mental health

 You're not alone

 Remember that you're not alone if you are feeling low.
-Up to 1 in 5 women develop mental health problems such as depression or anxiety during pregnancy, or in the first year after childbirth.
+Up to 1 in 5 women and 1 in 10 men develop mental health problems such as depression or anxiety during pregnancy, or in the first year after childbirth.

-If you are worried about the way you are feeling, please talk to your midwife or doctor.
+If you are worried about the way you are feeling, please talk to your midwife, health visitor or doctor.
 They will point you in the right direction for all the support that you need, without judgment.

 Further help and support

-For more advice and tips on coping with emotional changes, stress and anxiety after childbirth, have a look at:
+For more advice and tips on coping with emotional changes, stress and anxiety when caring for a baby, have a look at: